shongscience/Basic-Network-Measurements-using-iGraph-C/README.md

     - usage : netprintmembership.bin in.edge out.network
     - ex) netprintmembership.bin simpleplus.edge dummyresult.network

     ** These are simple modifed suites from igraph example files.
 Most jobs are likely done by shell- and python-scripts utilizing these simple c-binaries.
+As an example, you can check "generateScripts.py".

     ** When the number of vertices and edges are not huge, you'd better use igraph/python in an ipython environment as an all-in-one solution.